MRamadhanKesaPI/Maven-Market...Retail-Analytics-and-Optimization/README.md

 ## Insights
 ### Executive Summary
-Maven Market has achieved strong financial results, with a $1.05M profit and a 59% profit margin, driven by rapid growth in 1998 from expanding into Mexico and Canada.
-Revenue has increased by 112% compared to last year, thanks to expansion and strong product performance.
+Maven Market achieved strong financial results in 1998, with a $1.05M profit and a 59% profit margin, driven by expansion into Mexico and Canada.
+Revenue grew by 112% compared to the previous year, supported by strong product performance.

-The USA is still the top revenue source, but Mexico's rapid growth, despite only being operational for a year, shows it could soon compete with the USA.
-In just one year, Mexico has experienced significant market penetration, demonstrating a strong customer base and demand for Maven Market's offerings.
+The USA remains the top revenue source, but Mexico’s rapid growth in just one year shows it could soon compete the USA.
+This highlights Mexico’s strong market potential and growing customer demand.

-Hermano is the top-selling brand, making up 3.21% of total sales, indicating high customer demand.
-Notably, Plato stands out with the highest profit margin of 63.6%, despite lower revenue, showing great operational efficiency.
-The next sections will look at key factors behind this performance and explore opportunities for growth.
+"Hermano" is the top-selling brand, contributing 3.21% of total sales, while "Plato" leads with the highest profit margin of 63.6%, showcasing operational efficiency despite lower revenue.
+These results set the stage for further analysis and growth opportunities.

-Below is an overview from the Power BI dashboard, with additional examples provided throughout the report.
-The Power BI dashboard in pdf format can be downloaded here: [Maven Market Dashboard.pdf](https://github.com/user-attachments/files/18228058/Maven.Market.Dashboard.pdf)
+A detailed overview of these insights is available in the Power BI dashboard, which can be downloaded here:  [Maven Market Dashboard.pdf](https://github.com/user-attachments/files/18228058/Maven.Market.Dashboard.pdf)

 ![EXE SUMMARY](https://github.com/user-attachments/assets/bd0dd2bb-cf1f-4b63-a099-699ba282fc71)

 ### Product Performance:
-- Best Choice balances strong profit margins and sales targets, with $42,738 in revenue and a 60.6% profit margin.
-It shows a steady upward sales trend, making it a strong performer with high sales and proportional profits.
+- "Best Choice" generates $42,738 in revenue with a 60.6% profit margin, showing consistent upward sales trends and strong performance.
-- Plato and BBB Best have high profit margins (63.6% and 62.1%, respectively), but lower sales around $30K.
-However, while BBB Best shows a better sales trend, Plato missed its 10% target last month.
-Adjusting the price slightly for both products could help attract more buyers.
+- "Plato" and "BBB Best" have the highest profit margins (63.6% and 62.1%, respectively) but lower sales (~$30K).
+Adjusting prices slightly could boost sales while maintaining profitability.

-**Note**: This report includes a drillthrough page for detailed product performance analysis.
-By clicking on a product brand in any of the pages, the report will automatically navigate to the product performance page, updating with data specific to the selected product.
+**Note**: The report includes a drillthrough page in Power BI for detailed product insights.
+Selecting a product brand in any of the pages will updates this dashboard with specific brand selected.

 ![Product Detail 1](https://github.com/user-attachments/assets/07b44c5a-df9d-4794-b7ea-2e0b6f401ac1)